VARICOSE VEINS TREATMENT

 Varicose veins treatment isn’t performed for aesthetic reasons alone.
-Varicose veins can cause serious health problems including blood clots, skin breakdown and ulcers, venous eczema and even skin cancers on the rare occasion.
+Varicose veins can cause serious health problems including blood clots, skin breakdown and ulcers, venous eczema and even skin cancers on a rare occasion.
 About Face Brisbane’s pain-free, non-invasive varicose veins treatment, called sclerotherapy, will give you back the confidence to wear shorts and bikinis again, and will also improve your overall health.